Lebed-kun/prompt-ql/README.md

  - "user" - is a flag.
 If it's set, it **forces** a `model` to match user-defined model.
 If it's not set, then `model` is assumed as an OpenAI model **by default**.
 In this case if `model` is not supported by OpenAI, then `model` is assumed as a user-defined model;
  - "sync" - is a flag.
 If it's set, then query is executed in a blocking manner and returns a text response like the `listen_query` command do.
 If it's not set, then query is executed in parallel and result is stored in the `to` handle;
  - "to" - is a name of variable to store a query handle.
 It's a required parameter if query is **asynchronous** (i.e. no `sync` flag).
 It's not required if query is **synchronous** (i.e. `sync` flag is set);
- - "model" - is a name of chosen LLM.
+ - "model" - is a name of chosen ML model.
 Default value is "gpt-3.5-turbo";
- - "temperature" - is a temperature of chosen LLM.
+ - "temperature" - is a temperature of chosen ML model.
 Default value is 1.0;
 ```

- - `{~listen_query from="X" /}` - waits for OpenAI LLM query from "X" variable to complete.
+ - `{~listen_query from="X" /}` - waits for OpenAI ML model query from "X" variable to complete.
 It doesn't receive any additional inputs.
 It returns a text with the `!assistant` tag if succeed, otherwise it returns an error with the `!error` tag;

 Static arguments for the command are:
 ```